brookshelley/brookshelley.github.com/books.md

     Interesting book about a post-apocolyptic wasteland America and the ideas of survival and family.
 I enjoyed this.

+21. **Gods, Monsters, and the Lucky Peach** — Kelly Robson

+    A cool scifi short novel where the future is barren, but at least there's time-travel.
+I wanted more world-building, and probably a couple more books in this story, but that also means I liked this book quite a bit.
+The back half of the book felt much faster than the lead-up, and much of the action was compacted, but it was a fun adventure.
+This is a solid addition to the burgeoning eco-scifi genre.

 ## 2017 <a name="2017"></a>